 Rheumatoid arthritis is a long-term condition that causes joint pain, swelling, and stiffness.
-According to the National Rheumatoid Arthritis Society, rheumatoid arthritis affects more than 450,000 people in the UK and most commonly develops between the ages of 40 and 60.
+According to the National Rheumatoid Arthritis Society, rheumatoid arthritis affects over 450,000 people in the UK and most commonly develops between the ages of 40 and 60.

-Living with rheumatoid arthritis can be difficult as it can cause pain and affect mobility, mental wellbeing, and overall quality of life.
-But taking steps to prevent or manage symptoms as early as possible can make a huge difference.
+Living with rheumatoid arthritis can be incredibly difficult as it can cause pain and affect mobility, mental wellbeing, and overall quality of life.
+But taking steps to prevent or manage symptoms as early as possible can make a significant difference.

 What is rheumatoid arthritis?